Ronald H. Walker: Later life and career

 A senior partner of Korn/Ferry International, he was the managing director for their Washington, D.C., offices.
 In late 2009, he came out of retirement to take up the position of the President of the Richard Nixon Foundation at the Richard Nixon Presidential Library and Museum in Yorba Linda, California.
-In 2010, he was promoted to Chairman of the Board of Directors.
+In 2010, he was promoted to Chairman of the Board of Directors, later becoming Director Emeritus.